Book a call with admissions

-When to See a Psychiatrist: 9 Indicators that You Might Need Help
+When to See a Psychiatrist: Signs that You Might Need Help

 How Does Psychiatry Work?

 Regular doctors may order blood work or X-rays to better understand the cause of the symptoms and help inform an effective treatment plan.
-With mental health symptoms, a psychiatrist often uses questionnaires to measure, diagnose and treat your symptoms.
+With mental health symptoms, a psychiatrist often uses questionnaires to measure, diagnose, and treat your symptoms.
 Psychiatrists and psychiatric nurse practitioners (NPs) are trained to assess, diagnose, treat, and manage mental health issues using a variety of methods.
-They can help you understand your symptoms and choose the best treatment option for your mental health goals including psychiatric medications, psychotherapy, cognitive behavioral therapy (CBT), or non-drug treatments like TMS Therapy.
+They can help you understand your symptoms and choose the best treatment option for your mental health goals, including psychiatric medications, psychotherapy, or non-drug treatments like TMS Therapy.

 What Does Psychiatry Treat?

-Psychiatrists and psychiatric NPs are qualified to treat mental health conditions and a wide range of disorders, including:
+Psychiatrists and psychiatric NPs are qualified to treat mental health conditions and a wide range of disorders, including but not limited to:

-Psychiatry can also be used to help people cope with loss, help people struggling to make major decisions, and help people in the midst of addiction recovery treatment.
-Additionally, psychiatrists can help people diagnosed with acute or long-term physical illness or injury cope with their medical diagnosis.
+Psychiatry can also be used to help people cope with loss, help people struggling to make major decisions, and help people amid addiction recovery treatment.
+Additionally, psychiatrists can help people diagnosed with acute or long-term physical illness or injury, to cope with their medical diagnosis.

 When Should I See a Psychiatrist?

-When it comes to physical health and mental health, it’s important to be proactive.
-If you think you might need help, don’t wait to get it.
-Here are 9 signs that it might be time to see a psychiatrist:
+When it comes to physical health and mental health, it is important to be proactive.
+If you think you might need help, do not wait to get it.
+Here are some signs that it might be time to see a psychiatrist:

-2. When Your Eating or Sleeping Habits Have Changed
+2. Your Eating or Sleeping Habits Have Changed

 Changes in eating or sleeping habits can be a sign of a mental health disorder.
-If you’re not eating as much as you used to, or you’re sleeping more than usual, it could be a sign that something is wrong.
+If you are not eating as much as you used to, or you are sleeping more than usual, it could be a sign that something is wrong.
 Pair this with a loss of interest in activities you used to enjoy, and it could be a sign of depression.

-If you’re finding it hard to focus on anything, or if your mind is wandering at inappropriate times, it might be a sign of mental health problems.
-Whether you’re struggling to concentrate at work or school, or you’re just having trouble focusing on everyday tasks, it could be a sign that something is wrong.
+If you are finding it hard to focus on anything, or if your mind is wandering at inappropriate times, it might be a sign of mental health problems.
+Whether you are struggling to concentrate at work or school, or you are just having trouble focusing on everyday tasks, it could be a sign that something is wrong.

-In general, a mental health condition is characterized as something that impairs you from completing your day-to-day responsibilities.
+In general, a mental health condition impairs you from completing your daily responsibilities.
 This could be anything from work to school to taking care of your family.
-If you’re finding it hard to focus on anything, it might be time to see a psychiatrist.
+If you are finding it hard to focus on anything, it might be time to see a psychiatrist.

-If you’re feeling like there’s no point to anything, it’s definitely time to seek help.
-Feeling hopeless can be a sign of depression, and it’s not something you should try to deal with on your own.
+If you feel like there is no point to anything, it is time to seek help.
+Feeling hopeless can be a sign of depression, and it is not something you should try to deal with on your own.
 This feeling might manifest as:

 • Believing that nothing will ever get better